-**Please note that due to COVID-19 and recommended public health guidelines, puppy club has been cancelled until further notice. **
+**Please note that due to COVID-19, puppy club has been cancelled until further notice. **

 Puppy Socialization Club is held here at Martensville Veterinary Hospital every Thursday night from 7:00pm – 8:00pm (excluding holidays).
 Each class is led by two of our Registered Veterinary Technologists and/or Veterinary Office Assistants.